 In May, Reich hired Twitter Web engineer Alex Payne to build BankSimple's site.
 Through it, customers will be able to set financial goals.
 "If you tell us, 'I'd like to save $5,000 by this particular day,'" says Reich, "we can say, 'the best way to get to that is by putting some money in a high-yield savings account and setting up a laddering of CDs.'
 You click 'yes,' and it automatically gets set up."
 Since BankSimple doesn't have a banking charter, the money will be held at FDIC-insured partners, mainly nonretail institutions that manage money held on gift cards and flexible spending accounts.

-Reich plans to limit membership to smartphone users, though they will also be able to access their account online.
+Reich plans to limit membership to smartphone users, though they will also be able to access their accounts online.
 The idea is to provide a bank experience more akin to Twitter than to Chase (JPM), with a notification system for debit transactions.
 After every swipe of a BankSimple card, a message will pop up on the customer's phone showing the amount charged and the balance—which serves both as a record-keeping tool and an instant fraud alert.

 While others such as SmartyPig and ING offer similar online services, BankSimple's card notification technology is unique, says Jim Bruene, editor of Online Banking Report.
-Customers, though, may be leery of giving their money to a company without a charter.
+Customers, though, maybe leery of giving their money to a company without a charter.
 BankSimple "will have a huge hurdle in trust," he says.
-"Any new brand has to overcome that, but in financial services it's an order of magnitude higher."
+"Any new brand has to overcome that, but in financial services, it's an order of magnitude higher."
 Still, the current backlash against Wall Street and the tarnished reputation of big banks have created an opening.
 "They've got a great name and great positioning for the times," Bruene says.
 "I think they've got a good shot."